plblum/jivs/planning/ModelRules Design for Configuration.md

 * configuration only
 * no validation workflow behavior
 * no factory-based creation
-* callers create an instance directly and pass in `ValidationServices`
+* callers create an instance directly and pass in `JivsServices`

 Example direction: